illepic/downfall-guild/README.md

 Notes:
   - Did all content with "upload" fields end up as Posts?
+  - Update TaxonomyLookup plugin to be able to return multiple values so Image, Post, Event can get proper tags
+  - img_assist process plugin should lookup in D8 db, file_managed table to get public file uri instead of d6 table doing the hard str_replace
   - SOLVED: Need a simple map for formats, ie "If full_html, just use existing"
     - Everything just comes over as basic_html now, PERIOD.
   - SOLVED: Do we even need revisions?
 Test by commenting out all revision migrations to simplify